pr-starfighter/starfighter/README.txt

     brew install gettext
     export PATH="$(brew --prefix gettext)/bin:$PATH"

-If for some reason you need to remove all of these files from your directory, you can do so via the following command (requires Git):
+If for some reason you need to remove all generated files from your directory, you can do so via the following command (requires Git):

     git clean -fdx

 Note: automatically generated files are listed in .gitignore, so you generally don't actually have to do this.
+This is mainly useful for build tests.